-An Introduction to Home Education, Susan Beatty and Karen Woodfin Middleton (2007, Christian Home Educators Press) The what, why, and how of homeschooling.
+The California Homeschool Manual: A guide to private home education in California, Susan Beatty and Karen Woodfin Middleton (2018, Christian Home Educators Press) The what, why, and how of homeschooling.
 Includes California law, suppliers and other resources, and 35 reproducible forms.

 The High School Handbook, Mary Schofield (1990, Christian Home Educators Press), discusses the requirements for California high school graduation and how to plan a high school curriculum, course requirements, and recordkeeping.

 Preschool At Home, Debbie Feely (2004, Christian Home Educators Press) This booklet is designed to give you ideas and suggestions to help you think through what YOU want for YOUR child.

 Preschool: At What Cost?, Susan K. Stewart (2011), This book challenges the notion that our children will be "behind" if they are not enrolled in a formal preschool program.
 With indepth research and analysis, Susan shows that the best preschool of all can be found right at home.

 100 Top Picks For Homeschool Curriculum: Choosing The Right Curriculum and Approach for Your Child’s Learning Style, Cathy Duffy (2005, B & H Publishing Group), will help you locate and understand the variety of curriculums available to home educators.
 This manual provides practical help in how to choose curriculum, as well as developing a course of study.

 Home Schooling: The Right Choice, by Christopher Klicka, (Noble Publishing Associates), is THE book about Christian educational philosophy and contains practical aspects as well.